 Denmark’s capital is enticing at any time, but especially in summer, when it is doused in Scandinavian sunshine.
-It’s a great place for hiking, relaxing at the beach, doing some window shopping, lunching on the run, dining with the locals, walking in the park and have an amazing cultural experience.
+It’s a great place for hiking, relaxing at the beach, doing some window shopping, lunching on the run, dining with the locals, taking stunning day trips, walking in the park and having an amazing cultural experience.

 Moreover, Copenhagen offers plenty of things and sightseeing spots to explore on the budget.
 Most of them are free and fun, so make sure you don’t miss them out: